SNC K\"ahler-Einstein metrics and RCD spaces: Non-compact case

 \begin{enumerate}[label=\textup{(\arabic*)}] \item Sobolev-to-Lipschitz (SL) property; \item semilocal volume doubling (item 1 in \cite[Definition 2.19]{hondasun}); \item semilocal Poincar\'e inequality (item 2 in \cite[Definition 2.19]{hondasun}); \item Quantative Lipschitz (QL) continuity of harmonic functions (see \cite[Definition 2.28]{hondasun}); \item lower bound on the Ricci tensor on the smooth part (this is automatically satisfied by our assumptions). \end{enumerate}

-The SL property follows exactly as in the compact case, after noting that, trivially, the ALE condition ensures that there exists some universal $r_0>0$ such that all balls $B(x,r)$ with $r\leq r_0$ are uniformly equivalent to balls for the flat metric or for the model cone metrics as well.
-This proves (1).
+The SL property follows exactly as in the compact case since the metric on \(X\) is obtained as a continuous extension of the Riemannian metric \((X^{\circ}, d^{\circ}_g)\).
 By Proposition \ref{prop:voldoub}, $(X, d_g, \mu_g)$ is global volume doubling, which implies (2).
 By Proposition \ref{prop:poincare}, item (3) is also satisfied.

 To prove the QL property it is enough to do so in balls of radius \(0 < r \leq r_0\) for some fixed \(r_0>0\) to be determined later (see \cite[Remark 2.30]{hondasun}), i.e., we need to show that there is a uniform constant \(C>0\) such that if \(B \subset X\) is a ball of radius \(0< r \leq r_0\) and \(f: B \to \R\) is a harmonic function then